Research.

 post-image

 Why do individuals and firms pay taxes?
-Are they scared of tax audits?
-Is that fear rational?
-We provide evidence from a large-scale field experiment with 20,440 small- and medium-sized firms that collectively paid more than 200 million dollars in taxes per year.
+Is it fear of tax audits?
+And is that fear rational?
+We provide evidence from a large-scale field experiment involving 20,000 companies that collectively paid over $200 million in taxes annually.

 Bergolo, M.; Ceni, R.; Cruces, G.; Giaccobasso, M. and Perez-Truglia, R. (2023).
 Tax Audits as Scarecrows: Evidence from a Large-Scale Field Experiment.
 American Economic Journal: Economic Policy, Vol. 15 (1), pp. 110–153.